CarlosQ96/CarlosQ96/README.md

 - **[Do it Center](https://www.doitcenter.com.pa/)** — Shopify ecommerce for one of Panama's largest home-improvement retailers, including the backend of the mobile app.
 (Ruby on Rails + Shopify)
 - **[Tuily](https://www.koombea.com/blog/es/tuily-una-innovadora-solucion-fintech-para-pymes/)** — Fintech cards and expense management for small and medium businesses (Ruby on Rails, Fintech)
 - **[FlightLogger](https://www.koombea.com/case-studies/flightlogger)** — Mobile app for real-time flight tracking and itinerary management (Ruby on rails)
+- **[Astrea](https://github.com/CarlosQ96/Astrea)** - Mobile app made with flutter, with an AI agent to handle reminders for their users with Claude.
+(Flutter, AI Agents)

 ## Stack